 If your client was working in higher duties and starts a new, higher salary, the higher salary is only reported to us as their 1 July salary if they have been acting in the higher role continuously for at least the 12 months preceding that 1 July.
 This also applies when they have been seconded to another government department to act in a higher-paid role.

 If your client starts a new, reduced salary at 1 July, they may be entitled to a salary reduction benefit, discussed in a separate FAQ on this page.
 This recognises the benefit they accrued on their previously higher salary.

 If your client has a Defined Benefit account and is younger than 55 years old when they resign or voluntarily leave employment with an employer who offers a Defined Benefit account, we will calculate their benefit and split it into the client's part (money they contributed, plus interest earnings) and their employer's part (money their employer contributed).
-The employer's part stays in the defined benefit environment as a Deferred Retirement Benefit (DRB) until your client turns 55, unless your client asks us to transfer a discounted amount to the Accumulation account instead.
+The employer's part stays in the defined benefit environment as a Deferred Retirement Benefit (DRB) until your client turns 55, unless your client asks us to transfer a discounted amount to their Accumulation account instead.
 Meanwhile, your client's part is invested in an Accumulation account for them.

 From the time your client leaves their defined benefit employer, their DRB increases every quarter in line with average weekly ordinary time earnings (AWOTE).1 This increase is intended to reflect the salary growth they might have earned if they had stayed with an employer who offers a Defined Benefit account.

 When they turn 55, we transfer their DRB to their Accumulation account.
 We will contact your client before they turn 55 to ask how they would like their money invested.
 If we don't hear back from them, then when they turn 55, we'll invest their funds according to their existing Accumulation account investment preference, or if they don’t have one, our default investment option, Lifetime.